misiektoja/instagram_monitor/docs/index.md

 #### Python from PyPI

 New to Python or unsure what is installed?
-Follow the beginner [Windows, macOS or Linux walkthrough](installation.md#new-to-python-install-everything) first.
+Follow the [Python install walkthrough](https://misiektoja.github.io/instagram_monitor/installation/#new-to-python-install-everything) first.

 ```sh
 pip install instagram_monitor